| Sheffield

 Analysis

-and comparison of three-dimensional nucleic acid structures
+and comparison of three-dimensional nucleic acid structures This project

 is developing computational methods, based on graph theory, for